Particular/docs.particular.net/nservicebus/gateway/index.md

  - samples/gateway
 ---

-The purpose of the gateway is to provide durable fire-and-forget messaging with NServiceBus across physically separated sites, where "sites " are locations run using IT infrastructure and not web sites.
+The purpose of the gateway is to provide durable fire-and-forget messaging with NServiceBus across physically separated sites, where "sites" are locations run using IT infrastructure and not web sites.

 The gateway only comes into play where the use of regular queued transports for communication are not possible i.e. when setting up a VPN connection is not an option.
 The reason for not using a VPN could be security concerns, bandwidth limitation, latency problems, high availability constraints, etc.